BEST Magic Shows San Francisco California 2019

 PAST San Francisco Magic Shows

 Ivan's show Secrets and Illusions takes you on a journey to Paris, where you will be taken through the Louvre Museum galleries, accompanied by live cello music... the musical muse bringing to life priceless works of art and illusion.
 Each artful vignette is thoughtfully created, weaving stories and magic throughout.
 This show has a wonderful blend of audience participation and storytelling.
-The Boston Globe has described Ivan's performance as "Magic with a Message".
+If you missed him in SanFran don't worry, he performs an LA illusion show.

 Don't let the fog fool you, there is lots of magic going on in the San Francisco Bay area and a fun night out is just around the corner, even if the corner is a little hard to see through the mist.
-If you are visiting San Francisco, or are a long-time resident, be sure to check out one of these hard-working performers, who are sure to be a source of delight and wonder.
+If you are visiting San Francisco, or are a long-time resident, be sure to check out one of these exciting SF magic shows that are sure to be a source of delight and wonder.